sylphlab/filesystem-mcp/memory-bank/progress.md

 - **Windows `chmod`/`chown`:** Effectiveness is limited.
 Tests skipped.
 - **Cross-Device Moves/Copies:** May fail (`EXDEV`).
 - **`deleteItems` Root Deletion Test:** Using a workaround.
+- **`searchFiles` Zero-Width Matches:** Handler does not correctly find all zero-width matches with global regex.
+Test skipped.